-If we got a publisher (for which we’ve been approached) or if we self published (popular these days) it would seem like the dreaded WORK.
-Nothing, money nor notoriety, could possibly appeal enough to either of us to put our ourselves in a position feeling as if we’re working again.
+If we got a publisher (for which we’ve been approached) or if we self-published (popular these days) it would seem like the dreaded WORK.
+Nothing, money nor notoriety, could possibly appeal enough to either of us to put ourselves in a position feeling as if we’re working again.
 Nothing.

 Fulfillment?
 What does that look like now?
-It looks like this life The simplicity of idle time, the simplicity of taking photos, the simplicity of observing wildlife, scenery and vegetation fills my heart to the brim.
+It looks like this life The simplicity of idle time, the simplicity of taking photos, the simplicity of observing wildlife, scenery, and vegetation fill my heart to the brim.

 Then, his companionship; the lively banter, the romantic moments and the touch of a hand ever so lightly, coupled with an eye crinkling smile easily fills in any possible gaps if, but for a second I may wonder, I may question, “Is this really my life?
 How did I get so lucky?”

 Tom says it’s not luck.
 It’s a lifetime of hard work and planning.
 But, I look at it more esoterically, as being a gift from heaven bestowed upon me for patience, perseverance and above all, for hope.

 Writing here each morning, come “Hell or high water” so they say, has filled me with a deep sense of fulfillment, added to all of the above, that makes me incapable of deserving, or of taking, a moment to pine, to worry, to lay awake at night conjuring up worries.
 So what if I have a fitful night that seemed “never-ending?”

 The morning light offers up a new day to embrace with awe, wonder, and gratefulness and, boredom, dear readers, is never on the agenda.

 Photo from one year ago today, March 28, 2014: